Kainzor/Kainzor/README.md

 <h1>Hi, I'm Sigfus and welcome to my new Portfolio!</h1>

 Hey there!
-I'll be updating this space regularly whenever there’s something new to share.
+I'll be updating this space regularly whenever there’s something new to share.<br>
 This portfolio is my way of documenting my learning journey and everything from study notes and progress updates to certifications I’ve earned and goals I’m working towards.

 <h1>About me</h1>